sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Your First PR](http://yourfirstpr.github.io) : Your First PR helps you get started contributing to Open Source by showcasing great starter issues on GitHub and elsewhere.
 - [Awesome First PR Opportunities](https://github.com/mungell/awesome-for-beginners) : An awesome repository for finding beginner-friendly projects in different programming languages.
 - [EddieHub Open source community](https://github.com/EddieHubCommunity) : A Supportive community for people who are interested or already contributing in Open source.
+- [MLH Fellowship prgramme](https://fellowship.mlh.io/):A fully remote, 12-week internship alternative where participants earn a stipend and learn to collaborate on real open source projects with peers and engineers from top companies.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>